cocktail-fork/cocktail-fork.github.io/README.md

 <br><br>
 </p>

 Please note that for *FMA*, the [medium set](https://os.unil.cloud.switch.ch/fma/fma_medium.zip) only is required.
 In addition to the audio files, [the metadata](https://os.unil.cloud.switch.ch/fma/fma_metadata.zip) should also be downloaded.
-For *LibriSpeech* DNR uses [dev-clean](https://www.openslr.org/resources/12/dev-clean.tar.gz), [test-clean](https://www.openslr.org/resources/12/test-clean.tar.gz), and [train-clean-100](https://www.openslr.org/resources/12/train-clean-100.tar.gz).
-DNR will use the folder structure as well as metadata from LibriSpeech, but ultimately will build the LibriSpeech-HQ dataset off [the original LibriVox mp3s](https://www.openslr.org/resources/12/original-mp3.tar.gz), which is why we need them both for building DNR.
+For *LibriSpeech* DnR uses [dev-clean](https://www.openslr.org/resources/12/dev-clean.tar.gz), [test-clean](https://www.openslr.org/resources/12/test-clean.tar.gz), and [train-clean-100](https://www.openslr.org/resources/12/train-clean-100.tar.gz).
+DnR will use the folder structure as well as metadata from LibriSpeech, but ultimately will build the LibriSpeech-HQ dataset off [the original LibriVox mp3s](https://www.openslr.org/resources/12/original-mp3.tar.gz), which is why we need them both for building DnR.

 After download, all four datasets are expected to be found in the same root directory.
 Our root tree may look something like that.
 As the standardization script will look for specific file name, __please make sure that all directory names conform to the ones described below__:
 ```